BawdyAnarchist/Monero-Simulator/docs/project-structure.md

 **`npm start`:** Complete a full simulation run based on env and config.
 Delivers results to the [data](https://github.com/BawdyAnarchist/Monero-Simulator/tree/main/data) directory.

 **`npm run log`:** Same as 'npm start', but log the primary operations internal to each sim-step event as they're queued up by the engine.
 Good for basic verification and isolating a failure location.
-Tagged inline via `log()` function.
+Tagged inline via `info()` function.
 Output: [logs/info.log](https://github.com/BawdyAnarchist/Monero-Simulator/tree/main/logs).

 **`npm run log:probe`:**  A secondary log with no output other than what you explicitly inline into the code.
 Useful for generating verification checks data, pinpoint probing of sim/pool behaviors, and deep troubleshooting.
-Usage: Deploy inline `log2()` lines.
-Output: [logs/info.log](https://github.com/BawdyAnarchist/Monero-Simulator/tree/main/logs).
+Usage: Deploy inline `probe()` lines.
+Output: [logs/probe.log](https://github.com/BawdyAnarchist/Monero-Simulator/tree/main/logs).

+**`npm run log:stats`:**  A log dedicated to auditing the outputs of the stochastic parameters as they're generated in real-time by the sim (latency, block find times, block transmission times).
+Usage: Output: [logs/stats.log](https://github.com/BawdyAnarchist/Monero-Simulator/tree/main/logs).

 **`npm run lint`:**  A very basic eslint setup.

 > Recommend SIM\_ROUNDS=1 when running the log, as the files are overwritten each round.
-The functions `log()` and `log2()` can only be inlined inside [sim_core.js](https://github.com/BawdyAnarchist/Monero-Simulator/blob/main/src/sim_core.js) and [unified_pool_agent.js](https://github.com/BawdyAnarchist/Monero-Simulator/blob/main/src/plugins/unified_pool_agent.js)
+The functions `info()` and `probe()` can only be inlined inside [sim_core.js](https://github.com/BawdyAnarchist/Monero-Simulator/blob/main/src/sim_core.js) and [unified_pool_agent.js](https://github.com/BawdyAnarchist/Monero-Simulator/blob/main/src/plugins/unified_pool_agent.js)

 ---